 - Garrett Biblical Institute was established in 1853 in Evanston as the second Methodist Episcopal theological school in the United States. - Evangelical Theological Seminary was founded in 1873 in Naperville, Illinois as a school of the Evangelical Association. - Chicago Training School, developed by Lucy Rider Meyer in 1885, launched the deaconess movement in the Methodist Episcopal Church.

-Out of this tradition, three major themes emerge that have shaped the present identity of the seminary:
+Out of this tradition, three major themes emerged that continue to shape the seminary's identity:

 - Evangelical commitment

 - Creative and critical reason

 - Prophetic participation in society

 Mission